Loading

 Information and investor relations

-Kitron wishes to maintain open communications with its shareholders and other stakeholders.
+Kitron wishes to maintain open communication with its shareholders and other stakeholders.
 Shareholders and stakeholders are kept informed by announcements to the Oslo Børs and press releases.
 Kitron’s website www.kitron.com provides information on Kitron’s business and financial situation.
 Interim financial statements are presented at meetings open to the general public and are available as webcasts at www.kitron.com.

 Kitron reports all manufacturing orders exceeding NOK 20 million.
 The group also reports smaller orders if these are of strategic importance or significant in any other way.

-The corporate management is responsible for communication activities and investor relations and also facilitates direct contact with the chairman of the board and other board members.
+The corporate management is responsible for communication activities and investor relations, and also facilitates direct contact with the chairman of the board and other board members.

 IR CONTACT INFORMATION